In-person Summit | Vancouver, BC

 Opening Presentation

 Several projects are underway in BC to build and link provincial data sets for the benefit of researchers and health science.
-What principles of data stewardship should guide their design in areas like genomics and clinical research, so that we can improve digital services for patients?
+What principles of data stewardship should guide their design, so that we can improve digital services in the healthcare system?

 Break #1

-An industry-led panel of firms investing in Vancouver’s new health campus and health economy.
-This session will address how to build and attract world-class talent, deliver improved health services, and position Vancouver’s global health science brand.
+Vancouver’s new health campus is just part of a multi-pronged approach to accelerating health innovation, much of it built on health data and integration.
+This session will address how to accelerate health innovation, deliver improved health services, and position Vancouver’s global health science leadership.

 BC is developing applications of AI and digital health with global impact.
 How can we accelerate the growth of these firms at the same time as we use AI to improve health services in Canada?